snipercup/CataX/.project-management/maintenance-tasks.md

 14. **Map Categorization and Template Generation**
     Review the categorized maps in `/mods/dimensionfall/maps` and pick one category.
 Add a new map to that category.
 The new map must include the following fields: `mapheight`, `mapwidth`, `name`, `weight`, `description`, `id`, `categories`, and `connections`.
 Include a `levels` array with a value of `[[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[],[]]` representing 21 empty levels to allow manual map painting later.
 Use a name and description that aligns with the chosen category.

-15. **Item Combination and Crafting Expansion**
+15. **Add new items**
     Analyze the items in `/mods/dimensionfall/items` and propose three new items.
-These should either combine existing items or introduce new item categories.
-Each item must include basic properties and appropriate type-specific fields (e.g., melee stats, crafting inputs/outputs).
-Ensure the new items include at leat one craftable item and are logically connected to existing content.
+Each item must include basic properties and appropriate type-specific fields (e.g., melee stats, food properties).
+Ensure the new items fit the theme of the game.

 ---